Low-Latency Video Anonymization for Crowd Anomaly Detection: Privacy Versus Performance: Results and Discussion

-The computational cost of the full-body AN mainly emanates from the human figure segmentation process with an average per-frame processing time of $0.011$ seconds, increasing the cost by $12\%$--$26\%$.
-The adaptive approaches of the \textsc{LA3D} increase the processing time by approximately $5\%$--$6\%$ compared with their corresponding fixed settings.
-The AN methods can generally be ranked from fastest to slowest as RAW\_IMAGE, BLACKENED, PIXELIZED, and BLURRED.
-Incorporating edges into the BLACKENED AN raises the computation by $3\%$ compared to the raw image processing.
-We have also noticed that the computation of Gaussian blurring increases with kernel size and a slight rise for large downsizing factors of pixelization.
-We executed our experiment on Intel(R) Xeon(R) Platinum 8168 CPU @ 2.70GHz with 64GB RAM and Nvidia Tesla V100-SXM3-32GB.
+The computational cost of the full-body AN with VAD primarily stems from the target segmentation process, with an average per-frame processing time of $0.011$ seconds, resulting in a cost increase of $12\%$ to $26\%$.
+The bounded adaptive algorithms of the \textsc{LA3D} increase the time by approximately $5\%$ to $6\%$ compared to their non-adaptive settings.
+The AN methods can generally be ranked from fastest to slowest as MASKED, EDGED, $\mathcal{P}^\text{0}$, $\mathcal{G}^\text{0}$, $\mathcal{P}^\text{a}$, and $\mathcal{G}^\text{a}$.
+Incorporating EDGED AN raises the computation by $3\%$. {We have also noticed that the computation of $\mathcal{G}$ increases with $\mathbf{k}$ and a slight rise for larger $\mathbf{d}$ of $\mathcal{P}$.} We conducted our experiment on an Intel(R) Xeon(R) Platinum 8168 CPU @ 2.70GHz with 64GB RAM and Nvidia Tesla V100-SXM3-32GB.